Types of policy-learning algorithms¶

 The policy determines the samples the network is trained on.
 Can introduce bias to the estimator.
 An example is SARSA.

 Does not use a value function.
-Learns the policy explicitly, unlike value-based methods.
+Learns the policy explicitly, unlike value-based methods which instead choose the action which maximises the value function.

 Policy gradient method¶